Nhlalala23/Nhlalalahub/workflow.md

 -Creacting new web
 -folder :myweb
 -adding vertical navigation to homepage
--changing the website idea from to stokvel
+-changing the website idea from music to stokvel -Adding navigation bar and navigating withing a home page -
--